Home

 There are two main reasons:

 1. The studies have shown statistically significant amounts of people with mood disorders show certain brain abnormalities.
-However, although there there is a statistical pattern, there is still some overlap between people with mood disorders and the general population.
-This means that brain imaging cannot conclusively determine whether someone has a mood disorder.
+However, although there is a statistical pattern, there is still some overlap between people with mood disorders and the general population.

-2. The brain abnormalities found so far are non-specific and can also show up on people with quite different disorders, for example people with psychiatric disorders such as schizophrenia.
+2. The brain abnormalities found so far are non-specific and can also show up on people with quite different disorders, for example people with other psychiatric disorders such as schizophrenia.